Written by Ari Parker — Updated: Tuesday, April 11, 2023

 Both Medicare and Medicaid were created with the intent to provide underserved Americans with access to affordable health insurance—but their cost structures differ.

 Medicare costs can vary drastically, depending on your choices as a beneficiary.
-Part A is free to Americans who have worked and paid Medicare taxes for ten years (or whose spouse has done so).
-Part B costs $170.10 (as of 2022) for most Americans but can cost more for high-income individuals.
+Original Medicare is made up of Part A and Part B. Part A is free to Americans who have worked and paid Medicare taxes for ten years (or whose spouse has done so).
+Part B costs $174.70 (as of 2024) for most Americans but can cost more for high-income individuals.
 Medicare only covers about 80% of healthcare costs and doesn't cover prescription drugs, but there are plans available to help cover the gaps in coverage—Medicare Supplement plans, Medicare Advantage Plans (Part C), and Prescription Drug Plans (Part D).
 The premiums for these plans vary, in addition to their out of pocket costs.
 Get an estimate for how much your Medicare will cost.

 Each state determines the types of services its Medicaid program covers.
 All Medicaid programs are required to provide inpatient and outpatient hospital services, physician services, nursing facility services, and home health services.
 Optional benefits and coverage, which vary by state, include prescription drugs, physical therapy, dental care, optometry, and chiropractic services.